-Candidate business project plan Candidate name Candidate numbe r Concept area/scope of business project Key activities and deliverables as part part of the business project How the project will be managed and delivered Consider the key details needed for managing and delivering your project; this should include when, how and why you will conduct certain activities or deliverables.
-Assessment of areas of benefit, risk and consideration of contingencies You should consider the benefits and risks that your project will potentially have within your workplace/setting.
-Your assessor will be interested in what contingencies or mitigations you have considered as part of the delivery of your project to mitigate any risk.)
-Implementation plan You are required to provide a detailed Activity Timeframe Who will be involved/resources implementation plan, outlining how you will undertake and co-ordinate activities - including timeframes and who will be involved within the delivery of these activities.
-Strategy to monitor, measure and report on the outcomes of the opportunity Outline the approaches you will take to monitor, measure and report on the outcomes of the business project
+Candidate business project plan Candidate name Candidate number Concept area/scope of business project Key activities and deliverables as part of the business project or the business project How the project will be managed and delivered Consider the key details needed for managing and delivering your project; this should include when, how and why you will conduct certain activities or deliverables.
+Assessment of areas of benefit, risk and consideration of contingencies You should consider the benefits and risks that your project will potentially have within your organisation/setting.
+Your assessor will be interested in what contingencies or mitigations you have considered as part of the delivery of your project to mitigate any risk.
+Implementation plan Activity Timeframe Who will be You are required to provide a detailed implementation plan, outlining how you involved/resources will undertake and co-ordinate activities - including timeframes and who will be involved within the delivery of these activities.
+Strategy to monitor, measure and report on the outcomes of the opportunity Outline the approaches you will take to monitor, measure and report on the outcomes of the business project -